Competition Rules and Fines

 (B) This Competition shall consist of not more than seventy five Clubs approved by the Sanctioning Authority.

-(C) The geographical area covered by the Competition membership shall be 15 miles by road from Colchester Town Hall, and also include the town of Harwich.
+(C) The geographical area covered by the Competition membership shall be 20 miles by road from Colchester Town Hall, including the Districts of Colchester and Tendring

 (D) The administration of the Competition under these Rules will be carried out by the Competition acting (save where otherwise specifically mentioned herein) through the Management Committee in accordance with the rules, regulations and policies of The FA.